Memphis vs. Florida Atlantic: Odds, spread, over/under - NCAA Tournament First Round

 Memphis vs. Florida Atlantic Betting Trends

+- Memphis has covered 16 times in 33 matchups with a spread this season.

-- A total of 18 out of the Tigers' 33 games this season have hit the over.
+- So far this season, 18 out of the Tigers' 33 games have hit the over.

-- Florida Atlantic has won 21 games against the spread this season, while failing to cover or pushing 11 times.
+- Florida Atlantic has compiled a 21-10-1 record against the spread this year.

 - The Owls and their opponents have combined to go over the point total 16 out of 32 times this season.